UK National Emergency: CHILDREN AT RISK

 It is precisely, that point, that most pertinently expresses the dire need for LAs and family Courts, to employ extreme caution before removing children from their family homes on grounds of future risks: Childhood emotional bonds with parents, grandparents, siblings, and external family, are a sacred, natural, right of human life.

-Children's loss of contact with older relatives, particularly grandparents, is a serious concern as it weakens a child's emotional foundations in the sense their capacity to empathise and connect with elderly people generally, will likely be compromised in adulthood.
+Cared-for children's loss of contact with older relatives, particularly grandparents, is a serious concern as it weakens a child's emotional foundations in the sense their capacity to empathise and connect with elderly people generally, will likely be compromised in adulthood.
 Grandparents represent a living testimony of family continuity and personal history as well as, providing children with a wealth of information, wisdom of life experience, love, and support.

 Where ever possible, grandparents need to be included in all State-care provisions but currently, they are all too often excluded and even prohibited from contact with their grandchildren, and some grandparents ending up in prison after feeling compelled to secretly gain contact: